Christopher Nerry Potten, Artist

 Nerry, however, became argumentative with the establishment and unable to agree a reserve price on a painting withdrew the work and never seriously exhibited again.

 He continued to work from his studio until he built a house just outside Pulborough in Sussex and retired there in 1909.
 He named his house Pottenhurst, a name adopted by the area for a while and for many years the local postbox was inscribed "Pottenhurst".
 In retirement he continued to paint, more for enjoyment, and probably joined the local artist community, many of whom were German, but WW1 brought an end to that fraternity.
 He frequently visited his relatives in Patching and a number of beautiful paintings are still retained by the family.
-Sadly, Nerry always refused to sign his works which makes them almost impossible to be identified today.
+Sadly, Nerry always refused to sign his works which makes them difficult to be identified today.

 He continued to live an eccentric life and, although aged, still maintained his Bohemian style dress, as shown in the photo above, although his long hair was now grey.
 At home, his life-style was equally eccentric.
 Although a reasonably wealthy man, he is rumoured to have eaten off newspaper while his china and silver cutlery were locked away.